-How Unikrn use blockchain and cryptocurrency for esports betting
+How Unikrn uses blockchain and cryptocurrency for esports betting

 GamesBeat: Are you seeing much fluctuation in the currency?
 What’s happened with it?

-Sood: [laughs] It’s definitely volatile.
+Sood: [Laughs] It’s definitely volatile.
 It tends to follow the market.
-But as we anticipated, it’s starting to see stability over time.
+But, as we anticipated, it’s starting to see stability over time.

 GamesBeat: What was your own interpretation of all of that, Bitcoin hitting $20,000 and then going back down?
 Why did it all happen?

 Sood: The crypto market, I look at it as just a correction.
 I’ve been following Bitcoin for years now.
-Usually when you see it go up, straight up like that, you see a correction.
+Usually, when you see it go up, straight up like that, you see a correction.
 I’m looking at this as a correction.
-I also look at this as, Wall Street is now getting involved, doing option trading on Bitcoin, and so there’s probably a lot of—a combination of corrections along with some market manipulation happening.
+I also look at this as, Wall Street is now getting involved, doing option trading on Bitcoin, and so, there’s probably a lot of — a combination of corrections along with some market manipulation happening.
 But I’m a long-term believer in Bitcoin.
 It’s going to be a global standard for transactions.
 It’s the ideal currency to do major transactions, real estate and cars and things like that.

 What we’ll see is, a lot of these ICO tokens will disappear or consolidate.
 People are getting smarter.
 Only the good ones will end up at the top.
 When we built Unikoin, we really built it for our users, not as a speculative thing.